RokNikolic/racket-interpreter/README.md

 Learning Racket for a Functional Programming class, includes:

 - Some exercises to learn the language
-- A functioning interpreter for a new language
+- A functional interpreter writen in Racket for a new language called "Fri"